 Mussoorie Winter Line (1st December, 2016): Mussoorie, the Queen of hills is known for its natural beauty.
-There are several beautiful and mesmerizing scenes, which attract tourist to visit this famous hill station round the year.
+There are several beautiful and mesmerizing scenes, which attract tourist to visit this famous hill station around the year.
 Like every year, this time also the winter line has become visible in Mussoorie.
 On Wednesday (23rd,November,2016) from Mall road a huge mass of tourists witnessed this marvelous view of winter line.

 It is a straight red glowing line seen over the Doon valley.
 This line is something very magnificent to watch.
 Every year a huge rush of tourists arrive Mussoorie in winters and witness this charismatic view.
 It is told that after Mussoorie it is only seen in Switzerland.
 According to some specialist it is believed that this line is formed by the dust particle.
-In the evening these dust particles rise very high and due to sun rays they start glowing red.
+In the evening these dust particle rises very high and due to sun rays they start glowing red.

 The intensity of glowing winter line and the amount of dust particle are directly proportional to each other.
 This line is seen from end of October till December end at the side of the Doon Valley.
 Winter line carnival shall start from 25th of December.
 This carnival is organized by the state govt. to attract more tourists towards this amazing place.
-During this carnival photography competition is also organized.
+During this carnival photography competition is also be organized.

 The other places of interest are as follows: